reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactivetransportsolver-calcite-brine.rst

     :start-at: Step 11
     :end-before: Step 12

-The class accepts the number of cells along the computational domain as well as x-coordinates of the left and right boundaries (in m).
-By default, the number of cells is set to 10, whereas the domain is set to unit interval.
+The class accepts the number of cells on the computational domain as well as x-coordinates of the left and right boundaries (in m).
+By default, the number of cells is set to 10, whereas the domain is set to the unit interval.

 Creating a chemical field object
 --------------------------------

-For initializing the reactive transport modelling class, we need to defined an object of a class ``ChemicalField`` with every cell having a state given by state_ic.
+For initializing the reactive transport modelling class, we need to define an object of a class ``ChemicalField`` with every cell having a state given by state_ic.

 .. literalinclude:: ../../../../demos/python/demo-reactivetransportsolver-calcite-brine.py